hailpam/iot-discovery-jcli/README.md

 ```
 The output shows a service description ("apple quicktime files"), followed by the url, protocol and port (ftp.apple.com TCP:21), and additional information (stored in a TXT record).

-####Use a specific resolver
+####Secure Discovery with DNSSEC-enabled domain name
+In the following example, the iotverisign.com domain name is DNSSEC-enabled.
+In order for Tiaki to perform the security checks, it needs to use a DNSSEC-enabled resolver.
+If the default resolver is not DNSSEC-enabled, the -n option can be used to specify the ip address of a validating resolver.
 ```
 $ java -jar iot-discovery-jcli-1.0.jar -d mcn366rzmd2a.1.iotverisign.com -l -n 64.6.64.6
 coap
 mqtt
 ```
-The '-n' can be used to specify which DNS resolver should be used.
-This is useful to choose a DNSSEC-enabled resolver, when the default resolver is not.

 # License
 Eclipse Public License - v 1.0